scalableminds/webknossos/docs/users.md

 # Managing Users & Access Rights

-webKnossos offers a built-in user management system with different user roles.
+webKnossos offers a built-in user management system with different user roles and permissions.

 ## Organizations

-- explain default orga
-- structure: orga -> team -> user
+The root entity in webKnossos is an organization, you will create one when setting up webKnossos.
+This organization will contain all your users, datasets, tracings and other data.
+You are not allowed to see data from organizations other than your own and members from other organizations will not be able to see data from your organization.

+When creating your organization, a default team with the same name will be created.
+Users that register for your organization will, by default, be assigned to that default team.
+You are free to create as many teams as you want and to assign users to multiple teams.
+Teams can be used to manage dataset access permissions or simply to assign users to logical groups.

 ## Access Rights / Roles

+Users are allowed to access and do different things, depending on their specific role.
 There are three different roles for webKnossos users:

   - __Users:__ A basic user of webKnossos.
-Is able to work on tasks that are assigned to him and create explorational tracings.
+Users are able to work on tasks that are assigned to them and create explorational tracings.
+They are able to access their own tracings.

   - __Team Manager:__ Manages a specific team.
-Is able to administrate tasks/taskTypes/projects belonging to that specific team.
-Is also allowed to activate new users.
+Team Managers are able to administrate tasks/taskTypes/projects belonging to that specific team.
+They are also allowed to activate new users.
+Team managers are able to access all tracings that belong to users of their team.

   - __Admin:__ Manages the whole organization with all teams.
-Is able to do the same things as the team manager, but across teams.
-Admins can also give admin permissions to other users by using the `Grant Admin Rights` button at the top of the user list.
+Admins are able to do the same things as team managers, but across teams.
+They can also give admin permissions to other users by using the `Grant Admin Rights` button at the top of the user list.
+Admins are able to access all tracings that belong to their organization.

 ## Registering New Users